📖Glossary - P

 An indicator that sets trailing price stops for long or short positions.
 Also referred to as the “stop-and-reversal indicator,” Parabolic SAR is more popular for setting stops than for establishing direction or trend.
 If the trend is up, buy when the indicator moves below the price.
 If the trend is down, sell when the indicator moves above the price.
 See our ChartSchool article on Parabolic SAR.

-A continuation chart pattern that is similar to the flag, except that it is more horizontal and resembles a small symmetrical triangle.
+A continuation chart pattern that is , except that it is more horizontal and resembles a small symmetrical triangle.
 Like the flag, the pennant usually lasts from one to three weeks and is typically followed by a resumption of the prior trend.
 See our ChartSchool article on Flag, Pennant (Continuation).

 A measure of stock market bullish sentiment that is published weekly by Investor's Intelligence.
 When only 35% of professionals are bullish, the market is considered oversold.
 A reading of 55% is considered to be overbought.